-608 "Monitoring MSEC Bird and Bat Conservation Strategy BIA Environmental Protection Specialist Western Regional Office 400 North 5th Street, 12th Floor Phoenix, Arizona 85004 Monitoring will be completed by qualified observers.
-The monitoring program for the Proposed Project is based on the USFWS guidance entitled Monitoring Migratory Bird Take at Solar Power Facilities: An Experimental Approach (USFWS 2011) with modifications (no double-observer, no increase in sampling proportion for low-mortality results).
+"Monitoring MSEC Bird and Bat Conservation Strategy BIA Environmental Protection Specialist Western Regional Office 400 North 5th Street, 12th Floor Phoenix, Arizona 85004 Monitoring will be completed by qualified observers.
+The monitoring program for the Proposed Project is based on the USFWS guidance entitled Monitoring Migratory Bird Take at Solar Power Facilities: An Experimental Approach (USFWS 2011) with modifications (there is no double-observer, there is no increase in sampling proportion for low-mortality results).
 Transect Sampling: For each kilometer of Gen-Tie Line, 300-meter transects will be randomly established along the Gen-Tie Line, allowing for approximately 30 percent of the Gen-Tie Line to be sampled.
 The transects will be positioned along the centerline of the Gen-Tie Line.
-Transects will also be positioned to result in approximately 30-percent coverage of the SPGF.
+The transects will also be positioned to result in approximately 30-percent coverage of the SPGF.
 Transect selection will be either randomized or systematic randomized.
 The entire perimeter of the solar facility will also be surveyed during each survey period in addition to the interior transects.
 Though netting will be in place, the immediate edges of the evaporation pond would be walked to monitor floating carcasses or carcasses which have been washed to shore to determine the effectiveness of the nest.
 If multiple ponds occur, efforts would be made to sample each pond.
-Transects will be surveyed for 7 consecutive days each month.
+The transects will be surveyed for 7 consecutive days each month.
 Each transect will be surveyed once daily.
 One qualified observer will walk along the pre-determined transects searching for bird/bat carcasses.
-When a carcass is observed, a GPS location will be recorded at the carcass (for DISTANCE analysis), the species identified and information regarding carcass condition, as per USFWS (2012) utilizing an electronic data dictionary or paper datasheets.
-Each carcass will be marked uniquely and inconspicuously with tape and permanent marker to assess ""recapture"" rates.
+When a carcass is observed, a GPS location will be recorded at the carcass (for DISTANCE analysis), the species will be identified and information regarding carcass condition will be collected, as per USFWS (2012) utilizing an electronic data dictionary or paper datasheets.
+Each carcass will be marked uniquely and inconspicuously with tape and permanent marker to assess "recapture" rates.
 All carcasses will be left exactly as found and USFWS will be notified of all mortalities within 24- hours.
 Once data are collected at a carcass, the observer will return to the pre-determined transect and continue with the survey.
-All sampling periods will be 7 consecutive days, and observers will continue to record presence, location (using universal transverse Mercator [UTM]), and condition of all observed carcasses.
+All sampling periods will be 7 consecutive days, and the observers will continue to record presence, location (using universal transverse Mercator [UTM]), and condition of all observed carcasses.
 Shapefiles of the transects, fatalities, and solar development Project features will be provided to USFWS, along with electronic data or copies of completed paper data sheets.
 Scavenger removal trials will be performed following the methods outlined in USFWS (2012b).
-Scavenger removal trials will use carcasses of wild birds of several size classes mimicking the suite of species present in the vicinity of the project area.
+The scavenger removal trials will use carcasses of wild birds of several size classes mimicking the suite of species present in the vicinity of the project area.
 Carcasses will be checked daily until the carcass is removed (defined as less than 5 feathers remaining at the carcass location).
 Scavenger removal trials will be conducted at least twice annually; once during the hot season 24 | P a g e"